 Additional qualifications to practice architecture in Malaysia

 Lembaga Arkitek Malaysia (LAM), the Board of Architects Malaysia, sets out qualification level for all architects.
 Basically, the level of the qualifications are LAM Part I, II and III:

 - LAM Part I - you become Assistant Architect

-- LAM Part II - you are referred as Graduate Achitect
+- LAM Part II - you are referred to as Graduate Architect

 - LAM Part III - entitles you to register as an Architect with the board and qualify you as a Professional Architect.